containerscrew/ebpfw/README.md

 # ebpfw
-Firewall using ebpf and XDP
+Firewall using ebpf and XDP/TC